 Chickens are relatively easy animals to maintain once they are adult birds, but mortality rates can be high while baby chicks are still growing.
 Success hinges on having the right supplies, including feeders, waterers, bedding, a brooder with a heat lamp, and special chick feed, as well as closely monitoring the young birds' health in their early days.
 Following some basic steps to set up your coop and keep the babies healthy will help your new chicks grow into viable adult birds that can thrive in a communal coop environment.

-As they get older, you will use different feeders, but for the first week or two, plastic chick feeders like the ones you see above will make life a lot easier for you.
+For the first week or two, plastic chick feeders will make life a lot easier for you.
+(As the birds get older, you will use different feeders.)
 Chicks love to stomp in their feed, tip it over, and generally make a mess.
-They're also not terribly... smart and can eat quite a lot of shavings or bedding while they pick spilled feed off the floor.
+They're also not terribly smart and can eat quite a lot of shavings or bedding as they pick spilled feed off the floor.

-Fill Waterers and Feeders
+Fill the Waterers and Feeders

-Set Up the Brooder
+Set up the Brooder